 - In the boost battery charging process, the charging voltage is above the normal float setting voltage.
 Therefore, the battery draws more current in boost charging.

 - The boost charger has a separate transformer and rectifier unit of a higher current rating.

 - The boost charger charges the batteries faster.
-This option of charging is suitable when the battery needs charging just after battery discharge.
+This charging option is suitable when the battery needs charging just after discharge.
 When the battery discharges, its terminal voltage falls.
 The battery charges at a faster rate on the application of boost voltage.

-- The boost charger charges the battery after the battery gets exhausted on delivering power to the load when the AC mains fails.
+- The boost charger charges the battery after the battery gets exhausted on delivering power to the load when the AC mains fail.

-- When the battery gets fully charged, the charger voltage needs to be lowered to the correct float voltage.
-If the battery remains on the boost charging for a longer period of time then the battery overcharges and is apt to fail.
+- When the battery is fully charged, the charger voltage must be lowered to the correct float voltage.
+If the battery remains on the boost charging for a longer period, then the battery overcharges and is apt to fail.

 - There are chances of overcharging the battery in the boost charging mode.

-- During boost charging the exhaust fans of the battery, the room must be in operation because heat, as well as gas generation, is more when the battery quickly charges on boost.
+- During boost charging, the exhaust fans of the battery room must be in operation because heat and gas generation are more when the battery quickly charges on boost.

-- Once the battery is in the state of fully charged, the battery charging can be switched over to float charging.
+- Once the battery is fully charged, the battery charging can be switched over to float charging.

 - The battery is put on the float charging mode only after attaining the correct float voltage.